henriqueumeda/henriqueumeda/README.md

-### Henrique Umeda - [LIMS/ELN Consultant] 👋
+### Henrique Umeda 👋

-## I am a production engineer turned LIMS / ELN consultant who loves to solve problems and errors to make a good impact on the business and improve the use of applications for users.
+## I am a production engineer who loves to solve problems and errors to make a good impact on the business and improve the use of applications for users.

-- 💻 I’m currently working as a LabWare LIMS/ELN Consultant
+- 💻 I’m currently looking for an opportunity as a Data Scientist
-- 📊 I’m studying Python and Data Science as a hobby
+- 📊 I’m a Data Science student
 - 📈 I’m constantly learning and Improving my skills 🤣

 ### Connect with me on Linkedin: